friction2d/friction2d.github.io/_drafts/friction-100-rc4.md

 * SVG: Bug fixes in SVG Optimizer.
 * Sandboxing: File I/O has been refactored to support sandboxing, ensuring complete support for Flatpak/Portal on Linux.
 * Upgraded to Qt 5.15.19
+* GLX support has been removed on Linux, EGL is now mandatory
+  * This is needed to support both X11 and Wayland at the same time